mrjoes/mrjoes.github.com/_posts/2013-06-21-python-realtime.md

  - Using [futures](http://docs.python.org/dev/library/concurrent.futures.html)
  - Using [generators](http://wiki.python.org/moin/Generators)

 What is future?
-First of all, future is a return value from a function.
-It is an object that has few properties:
+First of all, future is a return value from a function and it is an object that has few properties:

  1. State of the function execution (idling, running, stopped, etc)
  2. Return value (might be empty if function is not yet executed)